+Results show that dairy farmers have reduced their carbon footprint by 7% and water consumption by 5%.
 In fact, dairy producers are paving the way in sustainability.
-Across the country, Canadian dairy farmers are implementing sustainable practices on their farm from generating renewable energy to learning how to reduce their greenhouse gas emissions.
+Across the country, Canadian dairy farmers are implementing sustainable practices on their farms from generating renewable energy to implementing practices to reduce their greenhouse gas emissions.

 What Farmers are Doing